jahleeljackson/essays/README.md

 Inversely, the set of knowledge and/or skills required over the course of a career has increased.[[2.1]](#21) Many jobs today are done in tandem with computers.
 The paradigms and abstractions of the software[[2.2]](#22) through which these job functions are executed have been relatively dynamic, dependent on the triviality of the logic or data manipulation required (data engineer, game designer, etc.).[[2.3]](#23)

 A career can produce many things for a human life.
 It can become the source of nearly all one's social interaction.
 It can bestow abundances of financial resources.
 It can, and most likely will be the largest consumer of your time.
-A career can give meaning and fulfillment, or it can be a reminder of your insignficance.
+A career can give meaning and fulfillment, or it can be a reminder of your insignificance.
 This is why selecting a career should be as nontrivial a decision as they come.
 Its importance lies within the same realm as selecting a spouse or a location to raise a family.

 My career should have at least *the potential* to afford financial independence and abundance.
 It should allow a reasonable degree of autonomy.
-Its implications should be interesting and signficant.
-It's execution should be nontrivial.
+Its implications should be interesting and significant.
+Its execution should be nontrivial.
 I do not desire to work in a vacuum.
-Their should be new experiences and people inherent in the kind of work it entails.
+There should be new experiences and people inherent in the kind of work it entails.
 With these preferences stated, I will consult OpenAI's GPT-5.2 LLM as these tools have proved excellent as natural language interfaces for collecting, parsing, and elegantly presenting the world's knowledge.

 Relevant response portion: